zelcion/birbs/README.md

 ```

 ### BroadcastsRecorder.writeState()
 Writes the state to the undumped broadcast list.
-Returns `void`;
+Returns `void`.
+Emits a `"write"` event.

 Beware of using this method yourself, it will make this instance record a change
 that may not have happened!